 To begin each new row of half double crochet, we will yarn over…

-…And complete one chain – this is what is called a turning chain, and with half double crochet, we do not count this as a stitch in the row’s final stitch count, it just gives us the flexibility to begin the next row…
+…and complete one chain – this is what is called a turning chain, and with half double crochet, we do not count this as a stitch in the row’s final stitch count, it just gives us the flexibility to begin the next row.

-…Then begin turning the work towards you…
+Begin turning the work towards you…

-…And completely around so it’s mirrored.
+…and completely around so it’s mirrored.

-So for rows 2 and above, it’s written as one of these (all mean the same):
+For rows 2 and above, it’s written as one of these (all mean the same):

 - Chain 1, turn.
 HDC into the 1st stitch, and each stitch across.